Open-RSC/IdleRSC/README.md

 IdleRSC is a bot for OpenRSC.
 It uses code injection and reflection.
 It has it's own custom scripting API.
-It also has backwards compatibility with SBot.
+It also has backwards compatibility with APOS and SBot.

 [![IdleRSC Demo Video](https://i.imgur.com/NMU2sbB.png)](https://www.youtube.com/watch?v=Bkp2M3Ja9qc)